How to start a bounce house business and get jumping

 - Research the SIOTO certification requirements on their website.

 Your bounce house business is built on happy memories.
-Remember, parents pay for reliability and clean equipment just as much as for the fun.
+Parents pay for reliability and clean equipment just as much as for the fun.
 You have the steps to get started, so go forward with confidence and build a business that becomes a local favorite.

 And when it comes to getting paid, keep it simple.
 JIM lets you accept cards right on your phone for a flat 1.99% fee, with no extra hardware needed.
 This makes collecting final payments at parties easy.
 Download JIM to start.